Model template

 • When the model is run from source, Ersilia always defaults to creating a conda environment for the model to provide isolation.
 However, when the model is Dockerized, whether conda is used in that process depends entirely on there being conda dependencies in this file.

-The install.yml available in the Ersilia Model Template is the following:
+The install.yml available in the Ersilia Model Template only defines two top-level keys as follows:

 install.yml